 Hand polish to smooth soft shine and sword sharp edge.

-Industrial precision casting bronze double dragon pommel, cloud head shape hand guard.
+Industrial precision casting brass double dragon pommel, cloud head shape hand guard.

 Solid brass for the rest of the fitting to give a subtle two tone effect.

 High quality ebony handle.
 Furniture grade Rosewood scabbard.
 Create an understated but stunning contrasting effect.
 We also offer an upgrade version with African blackwood scabbard as well.

 Fit and finish